simongeilfus/Cinder-ImGui/README.md

 }
 ```

-And then create your UI like this:
+And then create your UI between ImGui::NewFrame and ImGui::Render:
 ```c++
 void CinderApp::draw()
 {